RKelln/5-directions/public/writing/ppf.md

 <!-- .slide: id="Robotics" class="panup" data-audio-src="../audio/ppf/33-seg4.ogg" data-background-image="../images/a_detective_looking_for_a_computer_inside_a_mans_head.webp" data-background-size="contain" -->
 ### Robotics <!-- .element: class="fadeout" -->
 Notes:
 It is important to point out that interacting with the physical world and robotics in general is extremely difficult, so the common perception of the ease of constructing science fiction robots, including self-driving cars, is misleading.
-Remember that evolution has spent much more time optimizing physical interactions with the world, perception, energy conservation, self-healing, self-preservation, and other basic or embodied thinking than that which is involved in knowledge labour.
+Remember that evolution has spent much more time optimizing physical interactions with the world; perception, energy conservation, self-healing, self-preservation, and other basic or embodied thinking than that which is involved in knowledge labour.
 The newest part of the human brain, the neocortex, may also be the easiest for machines to emulate.

 <!-- .slide: id="Digital-images" class="zoomout" data-audio-src="../audio/ppf/33-seg5.ogg" data-background-image="../images/social_media_surveillance_dystopia_3.webp" data-background-size="contain" -->